jongpie/NebulaLogger/docs/apex/Logger-Engine/LoggerEngineDataSelector.md

 #### `getAuthSessionProxies(List<Id> userIds)` → `Map<Id, LoggerSObjectProxy.AuthSession>`

-Returns a `Map&lt;Id, AuthSession&gt;` for the specified user IDs &amp; their matching active sessions, or `null` if there is not a current session
+Returns a `Map&lt;Id, LoggerSObjectProxy.AuthSession&gt;` for the specified user IDs &amp; their matching active sessions, or `null` if there is not a current session

 ##### Parameters